 Lonesome Stone Milling, LLC

-Today we sell whole-grain flours as well as our popular pancake mix, cornbread mix and hot cereal mix.
-Each package is traceable back to the farmer who grew the grain and most of our products are certified organic.
+Today we sell whole-grain flours as well as our very popular pancake mix and other mixes.
+Each package identifies the farmer who grew the grain, and most of our products are certified organic.
 The flavor, freshness and quality draw our customers back.

-We sell at both the retail and wholesale level.
+We sell at both the retail and wholesale level throughout southern Wisconsin and in Chicago.
 Among our customers are bakeries and restaurants, for whom we can do custom milling.

 Dave Dolan raises organic grains, forages and dairy heifers on 200 acres of his family farm north of Dodgeville, in Iowa County, Wis.